hotmeshio/sdk-typescript/README.md

       }
     }
     ```
 3. Invoke your class, providing a unique id (it's now an idempotent workflow and needs a GUID).
-Nothing changes from the outside, *but Redis now governs the end-to-end execution.* It's guaranteed to succeed, even if it takes a while.
+Nothing changes from the outside, *but Redis now governs the end-to-end execution.* It's guaranteed to succeed, even if it breaks a few times along the way.
     ```javascript
     //mycaller.ts